-At the end of each unit, you will find an assessment activity which contains everything you need in order to assess a child's phonological awareness upon completion of the unit.
+At the end of each phase, you will find an assessment activity which contains everything you need in order to assess a child's phonological awareness upon completion of the phase.

-These assessments do not have a standardized pass rate but are designed to be used as part of your day-to-day formative assessment to inform your next steps for every child.
-As a general indicator, a child should be able to recognize and pronounce the majority of letters and sounds in the units they have completed.
+These assessments do not have a standardised pass rate but are designed to be used as part of your day-to-day formative assessment to inform your next steps for every child.
+As a general indicator, a child should be able to recognise and pronounce the majority of graphemes and phonemes in the phases they have completed.